Sibo-Ding/Steam-Game-Search-Engine/README.md

 In our case, the fruits represent the games in our database, and the orange represents a user's search input.
 We use a [sentence transformer](https://sbert.net) (or use [LangChain](https://python.langchain.com/docs) if you like) to convert them into vectors (i.e. lists of numbers) and use [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to measure the similarities between these vectors.
 Finally, we find the games most similar to the user's search input.

+### Intuition of reranking with cross-encoder
+After retrieving the initial search results, reranking use a more computationally expensive model to better rank them.

+A cross-encoder is a model used in the reranking process.
+It considers both the query and each initial search result **together** to evaluate how well they match.
+Unlike an encoder-decoder model where the query and the initial search result are processed independently, a cross-encoder processes them together in a single pass.

 ### Intuition of API
 An API (Application Programming Interface) is like a factory or a math function.
 A factory takes specific inputs ($x$) and produces predictable outputs ($y$)—without requiring people to understand the internal workings of the factory.